OpenXbox/smartglass-documentation/docs/nano.md

 # Nano Protocol

-Nano is the protocol Gamestreaming is based on.
+Nano (aka.
+Nano RDP / Codename: Arcadia) is the protocol Gamestreaming is based on.
+You can see strong similarities when looking at the Windows IoT RDP server implementation, *NanoRDPServer.exe*.

 It's basically RTP over TCP (configuration / status of session) and UDP (data).

 - [Nano Protocol](#nano-protocol)